Rosmaninho/Zotero-Dark-Theme/README.md

 3 - the  menus colors,

-4 - the New Item sub-menu in the File drop down menu (it assumes the white color of the menu categories),

-5 - the sub-categories in the Preferences dialog.
+4 - the sub-categories in the Preferences dialog.
 I am not satisfied with the preferences dialog but it's the best I could make it.

 If you wish to explore for additional elements to alter: